Snacktime!

-Snacktime! is a children's-themed studio album by Canadian band Barenaked Ladies released on May 6, 2008 by Desperation Records.
+Snacktime! is a children's-themed studio album by Canadian band Barenaked Ladies released on 6 May 2008 by Desperation Records.
 A companion book was written with artwork by multi-instrumentalist Kevin Hearn, who also contributed artwork for the album.
-It is the final Barenaked Ladies album to include Steven Page, who departed the band on February 25, 2009.
+It is the final Barenaked Ladies release to include Steven Page, who departed the band on 25 February 2009.
 He was subsequently quoted, saying of the album, "[i]t was a lot of fun to do, but it wasn't my idea.
 I was along for the ride."

 Snacktime! reached number 10 on the Canadian charts and peaked at No. 61 on the Billboard 200.
 It also won a 2009 Juno Award for the Children's Album of the Year.

 Track listing

-"Snacktime" guest callers
+Guest stars

-The first song in the Canadian Snacktime Trilogy, entitled "Snacktime", features numerous guest callers stating their favourite snack.
-Some of these callers are celebrities while others are children of the band.
-Some of the celebrities and children with their respective snacks of choice are listed below, in order of appearance.
+The first song in the Canadian Snacktime Trilogy, "Snacktime", features vocal contributions from celebrity guests and children of the band members, each stating their favourite snack.
+The following list presents each participant and their preferred snack, appearing in the order they are heard in the song.